 Background: Passwords have long been used to authenticate users of computer systems.
+They can represent a nice balance between convenience and security.

-But have passwords fallen out of favor?
+But are passwords falling out of favor?

 Use the Internet to research the question of passwords.
 Tell the state of the art.
 What are the best practices?
 What is good?
 What is bad?